 In my early career I worked in leadership development, creating curriculum on values for college students.
-I felt the pull of art and entrepreneurship at an early age, and spent a few years as a starving artist, singing and song-writing for small record label I called One Schoolhouse Music.
+I felt the pull of art and entrepreneurship at an early age, and spent a few years as an independent artist, singing and song-writing for a small record label.

-I loved the "music" part, but the "starving" part wasn't as fulfilling.
+After a few fulfilling and yet long years of recording, gigging, and performing, I could feel myself searching for something else.
 When friends offered me the opportunity to move to Utah to be a part of the first internet boom, I jumped at the chance and became one of the early members of Campus Pipeline.
-It was a great experience and the place where, notably, I met my co-leader Jennifer Mulholland.
+It was a jump into the deep-end of the start-up culture and the place where, notably, I met my co-leader Jennifer Mulholland.

 I graduated Phi Beta Kappa from the University of Rochester and have MBA from Kellogg School of Management.
-In spring 2019 I'll earn a second masters degree in Predictive Analytics from Northwestern.
+I also earned a second masters degree in Predictive Analytics from Northwestern.

 I live with my wife and four children in Michigan City, Indiana.
-It's an unlikely but heavenly spot; come visit and see.
-I'm most fulfilled when I stimulate my heart and mind in a variety of ways, so I passionately pursue a variety of hobbies from windsurfing to planted aquariums to comic books to music composition.
+It's a heavenly spot; come visit and see.
+I'm most fulfilled when I stimulate my heart and mind in a variety of ways, so I passionately pursue a variety of interests from piano to windsurfing to weightlifting to wine.
 I love water in all forms and you'll find my in front of Big Water every chance I get.
-And I'm grateful that music plays a big part in my life – you can hear some of my latest compositions in Plenty's videos and meditations.
+And I'm grateful that music continues to play a big part in my life – you can hear some of my latest compositions in Plenty's videos and meditations, and through a couple of different projects you can find online.

 It could be that you have nothing to offer — no skills, no talent, no prospects, and all of the doubts you harbor about yourself are pretty much true.